A summary of the AEO scheme, explaining who can be AEO certified and the benefits of AEO status.

 Find out more about AEO status

 Guidance from the UK Government which explains the types of AEO authorisation available, one for customs simplification (AEOC) and another for security and safety (AEOS); the criteria for certification and how to apply.
-Further information is available in HMRC Notice 117: Authorised Economic Operator
+Further information is available in HMRC's Information you need to apply for Authorised Economic Operator status guidance.

 Resources on AEO status